Martin Andanar: Champion and head of TV5 News digital video and audio portal "News5 Everywhere"

 Through his leadership, TV5 became the first news channel to establish digital presence for news delivery through the news digital video and audio portal “News5 Everywhere”.

 Radyo5 and Aksyon TV image copywriter

 Andanar was a Radyo5 and Aksyon TV image copywriter.

 Creator of Balut Radio

 Andanar was the creator of the defunct Balut Radio.

 Creator of Martin's Mancave

 The podcast was created out of Andanar's hobby for radio and podcast.
 It started as a program to interview known personalities who are adept at certain topics, such as politics, arts, technology and education.
 In its latter days, the podcast was used as an extended arm of PCOO's Laging Handa Communications for the COVID-19 pandemic.
 It had broad discussions on the government's thrusts to mitigate the health crisis. and Mediaman's Mancave Podcasts.

 CGTN

 In 2023, Andanar moved to Beijing, China to work as a news anchor China Global Television Network (CGTN).

+RainbowTV

+In 2026, Andanar Moved to FBS Radio Network to work as a News Anchor RainbowTV”s BIO X.P.